What is alcohol withdrawal syndrome (AWS)?

 With AWS, you may experience a combination of physical and emotional symptoms, from mild anxiety and fatigue to nausea.
 Some symptoms of AWS are as severe as hallucinations and seizures.
 At its most extreme, AWS can be life threatening.

-Symptoms of AWS may appear anywhere from six hours to a few days after your last drink.
+The signs and symptoms of AWS may appear anywhere from 6 hours to a few days after your last drink.
 These usually include at least two of the following:

 - increased heart rate

-If you have severe AWS symptoms, it is a medical emergency.
+If you have severe AWS symptoms, it’s a medical emergency.
 Call for help or go to the emergency room.
 A high fever, hallucinations, and heart disturbances are all reasons to seek immediate help.